esl/elarm/README.md

 Alarms and Events are often mixed up, but there are some important differences.

-An Event is stateless, it just says "Something happened", e.g. "filed to open file" or "invoice created", and that is all.
+An Event is stateless, it just says "Something happened", e.g. "failed to open file" or "invoice created", and that is all.
 Logging tools like lager do event logging.

 An Alarm on the other hand has state, it is an indicator that something is wrong in the system.
 Once an alarm is raised it remains active until the error condition connected to the alarm no longer applies.
 When the error condition is removed the alarm is cleared.